 It has some features that will surprise you like automatic Comcast bill negotiation.
 Trim trims the excess fat from your spending habits and keeps your financial profile lean and mean!

 If you are a fan of getting rewards for purchases online, then you’ll love MyPoints.
-You can take surveys, watch videos, read emails and more to earn points which you can reimburse for various online services.
+You can take up to $100 per survey, watch videos, read emails and more to earn points that you can reimburse for various online services.

 They are also partnered with Swagbucks who was mentioned earlier.
 You can even redeem your points for cash and travel miles which makes it more flexible.